NERO1412/Management-Information-System-For-BWGS/README.md

-Objective of the Project
+- Objective of the Project

-- objective of this project is to develop a management information system in which will solve the shop owner’s problem
+-objective of this project is to develop a management information system in which will solve the shop owner’s problem

 -Besides that, this project also taught students about the importance of system analysis and design to a system analyst.